Mechanical Licensing and the MLC

 - Every writer with their IPI number

-- Publisher for each writer
+- Publisher or administrator information for each controlled share

 Common mistakes